 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.78% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Limestone’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Limestone’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Limestone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Limestone does not have a public transit system used by locals to get to and from work.

-In terms of college education, Limestone is nearly on par with the US average for all cities of 21.84%: 18.14% of adults 25 and older in Limestone have a bachelor's degree or advanced degree.
+The education level of Limestone citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.14% of adults 25 and older in Limestone have a college degree.

 The people who call Limestone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Limestone residents report their race to be White, followed by Native American.
 Important ancestries of people in Limestone include French, German, Irish, English, and French Canadian.